thesoftwarecottage/thesoftwarecottage/job-ticket/docs/GITHUB-CI-SQLITE.md

-## Welcome to Stripe Stack SQLite Deployment.
+## Welcome to Job Ticket SQLite Deployment.

 This is the Intermediate Deployment for [Fly.io](https://fly.io).
-If you are new to Fly, I'll recommend selecting the [SIMPLE-DATABASE.md](https://github.com/dev-xo/dev-xo/tree/main/stripe-stack/docs) file of your choice.
+If you are new to Fly, I'll recommend selecting the [SIMPLE-DATABASE.md](https://github.com/thesoftwarecottage/thesoftwarecottage/tree/main/job-ticket/docs) file of your choice.

 > **Note**
 > Before continuing, make sure you have the required Stripe Webhook Secret Key for production.
-If not, please check the [following docs](https://github.com/dev-xo/dev-xo/tree/main/stripe-stack/docs).
+If not, please check the [following docs](https://github.com/thesoftwarecottage/thesoftwarecottage/tree/main/job-ticket/docs).

 Let's deploy our app!